math-dragons/cyos/README.md

 Math Dragons

 Names of the team members:
-Aaron Smith, Andy Fennell, Neill and Luke Reynolds
+Aaron Smith, Andy Fennell, Neill Edwards and Luke Reynolds

 A description of the project: